Flitch of bacon custom: Wychnor

 A similar custom is recorded at Wychnor, near Lichfield, Staffordshire.
 There, in addition to awarding the flitch of bacon to couples a year and a day after their marriage, it was also granted to clergymen a year and a day after their retirement.
 The Wychnor custom was said to have been a condition of the deed which granted the manor of Wychnor to Sir Philip de Somerville, about 1336.
 The couple claiming the bacon swore an oath which is reminiscent of the traditional English wedding vows:

 Hear ye, Sir Philip de Somervile, lord of Whichenoure, mayntayner and gyver of this Baconne, that I, [husband], sythe I wedded [wife], my Wife, and sythe I had hyr in my kepyng and at my wylle by a yere and a day after our mariage, I wold not have chaunged for none other, farer ne fowler; rycher ne powrer; ne for none other descended of gretter lynage; slepyng ne waking at noo time; and yf the seyd [wife] were sole and I sole, I wolde take her to be my wyfe before all the wymen of the worlde, of what condiciones soevere they be, good or evylle, as help me God, and his Seyntys, and this flesh and all fleshes.

 There is a wooden carving of a flitch of bacon and the oath above the fireplace in Wychnor Hall.
 Successful couples were escorted away with "trompets, tabourets, and other manoir of mynstralcie".
 If the claimant was a villein, they were also given corn and cheese.

-The Wychnor flitch custom was satirized in a piece published in the Spectator in 1714.
+The Wychnor flitch custom was satirised in a piece published in the Spectator in 1714.
 The author says that only two couples successfully claimed the flitch in a century:

 The first was a sea captain and his wife, who since the day of their marriage had not seen each other till the day of the claim.
 The second was an honest pair in the neighbourhood.
 The husband was a man of plain good sense, and a peaceable temper.
 The woman was dumb.

 According to Thomas Pennant, who visited Wychnor Hall in 1780, the flitch had in fact never been claimed.